 The route up Mt Carrigan (4681′) in winter is one of the longest, but most rewarding, scenic hikes in New Hampshire’s White Mountains.
-Fourteen miles in length with 3800′ of elevation gain, the winter climb up Carrigan is one of those hikes where more often that not, you’re likely to hike out after dark by headlamp.
-That doesn’t make it less appealing to climb, but you need to have the stamina for a long day and a potentially grueling snowshoe, since the trail is often covered in deep snow.
+Fourteen miles in length with 3800′ of elevation gain, the winter climb up Carrigan is one of those hikes where more often than not, you’re likely to hike out after dark by headlamp.
+That doesn’t make it less appealing to climb, but you need to have the stamina for a long day and a potentially grueling snowshoe since the trail is often covered in deep snow.

 That was my experience on Saturday, when I climbed Carrigan for the second time in winter, leading an Appalachian Mountain Club hike to the summit with my friends Michael and Katie.
 We had seven hikers in total on this hike, which is a bit on the low side for an expedition of this magnitude (I prefer at least 10), since we expected to have to break trail to the summit.
 (We had several last-minute cancellations due to illness.)